 Stateless DHCPv6 Server Configuration

-Before Configuring stateless DHCPv6 server on the Cisco router, it is important to enabling IPv6 unicast routing.
-The unicast routing is not necessary for stateless DHCPv6 server but it is required for RA messages due to using of ICMPv6.
-We can enable the IPv6 unicast routing using “ipv6 unicast-routing” command in global configuration mode.
-Other steps for configuring stateless DHCPv6 is the following:
+Before a stateless DHCPv6 server is configured on the Cisco router, it is important to enable IPv6 unicast routing.
+The unicast routing is not necessary for stateless DHCPv6 servers, but it is required for RA messages due to using of ICMPv6.
+In global configuration mode, we can enable the IPv6 unicast routing using the “ipv6 unicast-routing” command.
+Other steps for configuring stateless DHCPv6 are the following:

 Configure a DHCPv6 Pool